Find Trade Colleges

 Saint Cloud, Minnesota

-Saint Cloud State University ranked #18 on this year’s Most Popular Bachelor’s Degree Trade Schools in the Plains States Region list.
-Saint Cloud, Minnesota is the setting for this fairly large institution of higher learning.
-The public school handed out bachelor’s degrees to 170 students in 2020-2021.
+Saint Cloud State University came in at #18 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in the Plains States Region ranking.
+Located in Saint Cloud, Minnesota, the fairly large public school handed out 1,614 bachelor’s degree awards in 2021-2022.

 #20